shwetank/extension-docs/tut_architecture_overview.md

 author: shwetankdixit
 copyright: opera-ccby
 ---
+## Introduction
-Let's delve deeper into the architecture and technical details of extensions in Opera.
+Let's dive deeper into the architecture and technical details of extensions in Opera.

 ## The NEX Format
 Opera supports the *NEX* (short for **N**avigator **Ex**tension) file format for extensions.
 All the files and folders for an extension are packaged into a zip file with a special header and renamed as *.nex*.
 The NEX format will support a major portion of Chromium extensions, as well as APIs specific to Opera.
 We've created a [list that details which APIs we support](tut_architecture_overview.html#apis_supported) from the Chromium project, as well as which ones are exclusive to Opera.